olganaumenko/test-docs-to-wiki/docs/vscode-get-use-of-results.md

 [[images/vscode/vscode-coverage-show-results.PNG|Showing test results]]

-## Get SARIF reports and statistics
+## Get SARIF reports

-You can find the SARIF reports as well as the statistics in the `utbot_report` directory.
+You can find the SARIF reports in the `utbot_report` directory.

 ### SARIF